msp1974/homeassistant-jlrincontrol/README.md

 **Note 2**: When calling a service, HA will monitor the status of the service call and report in the error log if it failed.

 **Note 3**: This sensor shows all returned data for attributes, statuses and position as device attribute data.
 See recipes for how to use this in your automations or template sensors.
 By default it is not enabled and can be enabled in config options.

+**Note 4**: The integration attempts to get the units from your JLR account and should reflect that.
+Due to the api sometime not returning this, it may not be correct on 1st restart after installing this version.
+However, it will keep trying and then store these in HA for future use if not provided again.

 Also, due to lack of a fleet of Jaguars and LandRovers/RangeRovers (donations welcome!), there maybe issues with some models not supporting some functions.
 Please raise an issue for these and say what vehicle you have and post the log.